-What is the best option for replacing a missing tooth ?
+What is the best option for replacing a missing tooth in the mouth ?

 Table of Contents dental implant vs root canal therapy